The goal of any brand strategy is to build a strong brand.

 When it comes to brand strategy for a growing professional services firm, it may be better to go in the direction of a branded house rather than a house of brands.
 Let me explain.

-1. Branded house: In this model, the firm is the brand.
+In this model, the firm is the brand.
 Services and market sectors (or practice areas) are subsets of that primary brand and are not formally branded.
-Apple or Google are globally known for this model.
-Under Apple’s primary brand comes many subset brands: Mac, iTunes, iPhone.
+Apple and Google are globally known for this model.
+Under Apple’s primary brand comes many subset brands: Mac, Apple Music, and iPhone.

-2. House of brands: In the second brand strategy model, the branding is focused on the subset brands.
+In the second brand strategy model, the branding is focused on the subset of brands.
 The primary brand gets little or no attention.
 Ever hear of a company called Newell?
-How about Rubbermaid, Sharpie or Irwin Tools?
-Newell is a good example of the house of brands strategy—Newell is the little known primary brand, under which come the well known subordinate brands listed above.
+How about Rubbermaid, Sharpie, or Irwin Tools?
+Newell is a good example of the house of brands strategy—Newell is the little-known primary brand, under which come the well-known subordinate brands listed above.

 A house of brands approach requires significant investment in dedicated resources because each brand operates as its own company in terms of brand elements and messaging.